 However, the reincarnated Sonja now only had the physique of a sheltered noblewoman, making Osin's task difficult.
 Though she was able to exhibit flashes of her former reflexes, she no longer possessed the peak-level athleticism or the formidable powers granted her by the goddess Scathath (whose own divine powers had also faded due to belief in her having waned).
 But like her original incarnation, Sonja proved to be a quick study and regained considerable fighting skill faster than expected.
 She then disguised herself and infiltrated Lucan Martur's gang of pirates in order to get closer to her husband's assassins and exact revenge.

 In the new series written by Gail Simone, Red Sonja is notably different from her other incarnations.
 Though she still loses her family to raiders at an early age, she is never raped and never meets the goddess Scathach.
 Thus she does not possess any divinely-gifted powers, nor is she under any oath of chastity.
-Instead she gains her supreme fighting ability through more realistic means.
+Instead she gains her supreme fighting ability entirely through her own training.
 This Red Sonja is as feared for her fighting prowess as her previous incarnations, but is more lusty and hotblooded, with a love for both alcohol and sex unseen in other versions and a ribald, almost crude sense of humor.